annaterkuile/CS375FinalProject/README.md

 ## Run Examples

-If you are going to use java -cp target/classes/com/lynda and then file and then the filename of what you are compressing
+If you are going to use java -cp target/classes <Program Name> src/res/<filename>